 Ionian Law and Enforcement

-Law and its enforcement within the Ionian League is controlled and maintained by the Ionian Government and its Ministry of High Justice.
-The laws of the Ionian League are dictated by the Ionian Constitution as well as to a certain extent the Peripherian League.
-As a major hub of trade and commerce along the Ionian Trade Corridor and a member-state of the multi-national alliance, the Ionian League are subject to numerous Peripherian League laws and bi-laws concerning trade, human right, slavery and so forth.
+Ionian Law and its enforcement within the Ionian League is controlled and maintained by the Ionian Government and its Interior Council.
+The laws of the League are dictated by the Ionian Constitution and its charters, and well as by the Ionian Parliament on special occasions and the Peripherian League to a certain extent.
+The Ionian Security Force is the government branch charged with maintaining Ionian law throughout its territories, often working along side local law enforcement, the Unified Ionian Military and Intersec.
+As a major hub of trade and commerce along the Ionian Trade Corridor and a member-state of the multi-national alliance, the Ionian League are subject to numerous Peripherian laws and bi-laws concerning trade, human right, slavery and so forth.

 Human and Android Rights

 However the rights of Androids within the Ionian League are forfeit.
 Under Ionian Government legislature Ionian Androids are seen as little more than tools – slaves to be used in the production of materials and goods that can be sold to keep the cogs of the Ionian economic machine turning.
-The lack of any rights for Androids within the Ionian League have lead to several small scale uprisings, the largest of which occurred in 3145 during the Great Android Revolt.
-In accordance with other national Android Rights, several statues were broken during the course of the conflict, including the cruel tactics utilized by the agents of the Kryptiea who ultimately brought an end to revolt by the waning months of 3145.
+The lack of any rights for Androids within the Ionian League have lead to several small scale uprisings, the largest of which occurred during the Great Android Revolt.
+In accordance with other national Android Rights, several statues were broken during the course of the conflict.

 Since the end of the Ionian War and the enactment of the Maheras Reforms in 3346 the Unified Ionain Military has boomed alongside the Ionian Leagues boundless economic growth since the end of the conflict.
 As of 3417 the Unified Ionian Military has become a juggernaut, comparable to the miltaries of much larger and older star nations with a longer tradition of standing militaries.